 Software Developer (Application Services), SoM - Information Resources & Technology

 Current Role at Stanford I do web programming development that supports the mission of Stanford Medical School.
 I am retiring from Stanford after 32 years on July 21, 2016.

-Technical Project Manager, SoM - Information Resources & Technology
+Senior Project Manager, SoM - Information Resources & Technology

 Current Role at Stanford Pauline Becker is the Technical Project Manager at EdTech in the department of Information, Resources & Technology (IRT).